 A student’s academic dean may approve an exception to the course placement and credit by exam policies for compelling academic reasons.
 If the exception involves the student’s eligibility to be tested or to receive credit by exam in a particular course, the exception must also be approved by the department in which the course is offered.

 All tests administered at the University for course placement and credit by exam require a fee.
-Information, including the testing schedule, eligibility requirements, test descriptions, sample questions, and the amount of test fees (including a $25 nonrefundable test registration fee), is available at the TES website.
+Information, including the testing schedule, eligibility requirements, test descriptions, sample questions, and the amount of test fees (including a $25 nonrefundable test registration fee), is available on the TES website.

 Claiming Placement and/or Credit